Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

-The PITCH AUG OFF indicator light on the telelight panel illuminates together with the MASTER CAUTION light when the Pitch STAB AUG switch is not engaged despite the aircraft being powered.
+The PITCH AUG OFF indicator light on the telelight panel illuminates together with the MASTER CAUTION light when the Pitch STAB AUG switch is not engaged and the aircraft being powered.

 Depressing the master caution reset button extinguishes the MASTER CAUTION light.
 However, the PITCH AUG OFF light